DataMa-Solutions/docs/core_app/new/pivot/pivot_interface.md

 ## <b>Importance Chart </b>

-The dimension importance is the first element of the DataMa PIVOT interface.
-It sorts all the dimensions by importance from left to right, regarding the KPI you are following.
+The dimension importance is the first element of the DataMa PIVOT interface. **It sorts all the dimensions by importance from left to right**, regarding the KPI you are following.
 - Dimensions are sorted according to the Standard deviation which is weighted according to the volume.
-This basically means that dimensions on the left of the charts have segments that differ a lot on the selected KPIs.
+This basically means that **dimensions on the left of the charts have segments that differ a lot on the selected KPIs**.
 Depending on the dimension you’re looking at, one could then identify business opportunities in increasing the performance of low bubbles on this chart, if that is feasible.
-- Size of the bubble represents the volume and height of the bubble represents the value of your KPI for that specific segment.
+- Size of the bubble represents ***the volume*** and height of the bubble represents ***the value*** of your KPI for that specific segment.

 <center><img src="{{site.url}}/{{site.baseurl}}/core_app/new/pivot/images/pivot_importanceChart.png"/></center>

-**Examples:**
+**Example:**
 The AB Test example below shows the importance of 3 dimensions to measure the rate of transition to the next stage.
 Browser is the most important dimension and Test_variant is the least important.
 Each bubble of browser, represents a type of browser (Chrome, Firefox, Safari …), the gray bar represents the value of the Weighted Standard deviation used to sort the dimension.